-- + Do not leave the data in any open areas where it may be seen by third parties. - + Do not take the data out of your centre if at all possible.
-This will ensure there are no issues of loss in transit. - Do not leave hard copy data in vehicles or have it on view on public transport, if you do have to take it outside of the centre.
-Please use a secure method of transportation, such as a locked briefcase. - Do store hard copy data securely.
-If this data is to be kept in hard copy form, it should be securely stored.
-We would advise a 'double lock' approach. whereby it is kept in a locked drawer in a locked room. - Do not keep hard copy data for longer than it is needed.
-Please refer to your centre's retention policy and ensure this is enforced. - + Do ensure that it is confidentially destroyed when you have finished using it. - + Do not allow others to see this data if they would not be able to access it via the system.
+- > Do not leave the data in any open areas where it may be seen by third parties. - > Do not take the data out of your centre, if at all possible.
+This will ensure there are no issues of loss in transit. - If there is a situation where you have to take data out of your centre, do not leave hard copies in vehicles, or have it on view on public transport.
+Please use a secure method of transportation, such as a locked briefcase. - > Do store hard copy data securely.
+We would advise a 'double lock' approach, whereby it is kept in a locked drawer, in a locked or access controlled room. - Do not keep hard copy data for longer than it is needed.
+Please refer to your centre's retention policy and ensure this is enforced. - > Do ensure it is confidentially destroyed when you have finished using it. - Do not allow others to see this data if they would not be able to access it via the system.